-Organizations vary in how thorough they are with testing, but they will probably want to meet with you and your dog to see how you handle them.
+Organizations vary in how thorough they are with testing, but they’ll probably want to meet with you and your dog to see how you handle them.

 They may try to greet you with hugs, vigorous handshakes, and lots of physical touch to make sure your dog won’t react negatively to seeing you approached by strangers.

 They will give the same treatment to your dog, touching them, hugging them, and trying to expose them to new greetings to observe their reaction.
 The test may include interacting with your pet in unusual ways.

 The tester might carry a cane and wave it around, occasionally bumping your dog gently.
 They may use a wheelchair or walker, drop objects, or expose your dog to a crowd.
 They might speak unnaturally or behave oddly.
 All of this is to make sure your dog reacts appropriately and doesn’t show signs of stress.

 Some tests include a portion that tests your dog in a group of other dogs and handlers.
 There may also be a portion where your dog is handled by someone other than you while you stay out of sight.
 Your dog might have to interact with other children or therapy animals.